Fare-Dash-NYC/Fare-Dash/Press-Release.md

 # Fare-Dash-NYC
 ## Press Release
 > Fare Evasion to prison pipeline.

+## Mission Statement
+> Fare Dash is a platform that provides real-time updates of reported police sightings at stations, and direct donations to provide metro cards to eligible users.

 ## Summary
 > The MTA released slides showing fare evasion rising to historically high levels on subways and even more so on buses.